 These organizations also serve as a point of education.
 From cultural aspects of the LGBT community to providing resources, these centers offer vital services to entire neighborhoods.

 HOW TO OBSERVE #LGBTCenterAwarenessDay

 Many community centers will hold events on this day.
 Some events include fundraisers, art shows, clinics, seminars, open houses and more.
 Join an event near you.

 As a way of showing your gratitude, offer to run a fundraiser or make a donation.
 Learn more about your local community center’s opportunities and become involved.
 Support for your local community center by giving them a shout out.
 Share your skills with your local center to improve your community.
+Give a shout out to your local LGBT Center on social media.
 While celebrating, be sure you use #LGBTCenterAwarenessDay to post on social media.

 NATIONAL LGBT CENTER AWARENESS DAY HISTORY

 CenterLink sponsors LGBT Center Awareness Day, which was founded in 1994 to bring attention to the positive work provided by centers.
 The sponsor, CenterLink, serves over 40,000 people weekly, wanted to highlight the ways people can get involved and use their local centers.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!